Advanced-SE-Project/Transaction-Management/README.md

     - `type` (string, required): Either `receive` or `spent`.
     - `amount` (number, required): The transaction amount.
     - `category` (string, required): The transaction category.
+    - `userId` (integer, required): The ID of the user creating the transaction.
   - **Example Response**:
     ```json
     {